443labs/pycarbon/README.md

 Feel free to define your own file hierarchy.
 The first file in the list is the baseline, the last file is the last one that can override a setting.

-## Naming

-Why is it called `PyCarbon`?
-That's a horrible name...

-* Naming things is the hardest task in programming. (opinion)
-* There are a lot of modules already listed in PyPi, so I needed something.
-* Carbon is the building block of life as we know.
-A good configuration system is the bulding block of any application.
-* ...
-* That's all I've got.
-Open to suggestions!

 ## Release Instructions

 Releasing to PyPi can be a bit of a hurdle.
 Here is a summary of the steps required.